 Third parties, including www.aplusplans.com or www.insuremytrip.com, may enable you to insure all or part of your camp plans.
 Costs are affordable.
 If you want such insurance, make sure you acquire it before making camp payment.

 There may be or may not be homework assignments.
 Be sure to inquire about homework before the start of a camp.

 Emergency numbers are exchanged.
 We request emergency contact information.
 We supply a way for you to reach us, too, in the event of an unforeseen mishap.
 And our emergency number is supplied several days before camp, thus eliminating the risk of an out of date number.

-SDI is not responsible for damages that may befall a camp participant (student) or camp observer (his or her parent or anyone else).
-This waiver includes the action or inaction of that student or parent or both, or because of the negligence of another student or another student’s parent or both, or because of the negligence of a third party (including GoToMeeting or other internet entity or party) and the action or inaction of SDI.
+SDI is not responsible for any damage or damages that may befall a camp participant (student) or camp observer (his or her parent or anyone else).
+This waiver includes the action or inaction of that student or parent or both, the action or inaction of another student or another student’s parent or both, the action or inaction of a third party (including GoToMeeting or other internet entity or party) and the action or inaction of SDI.

 We, SDI, also assume no responsibility for any preexisting medical condition or for any medical situation that might arise during the camp.

 It is possible that you may register and ultimately overpay.
 For instance, you might come in with 2 other students.
 Each of you pays the price of a three-student camp.
 Before camp starts, a solo registers and requests to be wait listed for a four-student camp.
 SDI notifies the three of you that a solo would like to join you.
 The three of you agree.
 A four-student camp convenes; anyone who overpaid is refunded on a pro-rated basis.

 WHAT SOLO REGISTERING AS WAIT LISTED SHOULD PAY AND ANTICIPATE